MMLabCodes/polymersimulator/docs/simulating_phas.rst

    from modules.sw_build_systems import *
    import os

+**sw_directories**
-**sw_directories**: A filepath manager that can load and save different parameters for systems.
+   A filepath manager that can load and save different parameters for systems.

+**sw_build_systems**
-**sw_build_systems**: A module containing classes to build polymers, create systems, and save parameters.
+   A module containing classes to build polymers, create systems, and save parameters.

+**os**
-**os**: Provides access to file paths and the base directory to initialize the filepath manager.
+   Provides access to file paths and the base directory to initialize the filepath manager.

 3: Initialise Manager and Builder Objects
 -----------------------------------------